Petra Štefanková: Publications and projects

 On February 25, 2022 Vanity Fair magazine in the United Kingdom published Petra Štefanková's painting in the A-list Artists section as part of their annual Hollywood issue.

-Petra Štefanková is an author, designer and illustrator of children's books Moje malé more (2016, Slovakia); and Čmáranica a Machuľa published by Slovart (2018, Slovakia).
+Štefanková is an author, designer and illustrator of children's books Moje malé more (2016, Slovakia); and Čmáranica a Machuľa published by Slovart (2018, Slovakia).
 She has illustrated a children's book of Mária Štefánková My už vieme všeličo published by Slovart (2017, Slovakia).
 In 2019 her short comic was published in the Frame Prague Comic Art Festival Anthology by Centrala.
 In 2023, she illustrated the children’s publication of Austrian author Hannah Lena Rebel from Vienna, The Fly on the Honey Bread (2023, Germany); also as a German version of Die Fliege auf dem Honigbrot (2023, Germany).
 In 2024 she collaborated again with Hannah Lena Rebel on Whimsical Wonders: A Toy Store’s Timeless Tales, a children's opera, (2024, Germany).
 Some of the books are available from "The RSA Library Catalogue" in London.

-Petra Štefanková is also known for the collaboration with the Californian company Lynda.com, where she created illustrations for their educational "Lynda.com DVD packaging" between the years 2011-2013.
-She met the founders of the company Lynda Weinman and Bruce Heavin during the Illustration Conference ICON in Rhode Island in 2012.
+Štefanková is also known for the collaboration with the Californian company Lynda.com, where she created illustrations for their educational "Lynda.com DVD packaging" between the years 2011-2013.

-Petra is a supporter of many charity projects such as "Parky Life" by the agency Havas Lynx in the UK (2019), "Memories Book" in aid of Maggie's Centres by Garrick Webster (DAHRA, 2011), project Dotyky umenia of the top model Ivana Christová (Orin Panacea, 2013).
-She supported talented individuals from Slovakia in various projects and established an illustration agency representing Slovak and Czech illustrators abroad.
+Štefanková is a supporter of many charity projects such as "Parky Life" by the agency Havas Lynx in the UK (2019), "Memories Book" in aid of Maggie's Centres by Garrick Webster (DAHRA, 2011), project Dotyky umenia of the top model Ivana Christová (Orin Panacea, 2013).